Cartheur-Research/bunnyhop/k8s/README.md

-## The k8s rig
+## The asterisk k8s rig

 Asterisk is better with k8s, so setting up a rig to manage the entirety.

-First-off, need a Prometheus monitor.
+### Build custom asterisk

+`docker build -t cartheur/asterisk .`

 ### Prometheus commands